alexhallam/fiasto/README.md

 `me()`: Indicates that the predictor should be treated as containing measurement error.
 `mi()`: Indicates that the predictor should be treated as containing missing values.
 `cs()`: Indicates that the predictor should be treated as categorical specific.
-`gr()`: Indicates that the predictor should be treated as a grouping factor.
+`gr()`: Enhanced grouping factor with advanced options for controlling random effects structure.
 `time_index()`: Indicates that the predictor should be treated as a time index and not used in modeling, but for seasonal patterns.